web-animations/web-animations-js/Home.md

       "version": "3.13.37",
     ```

-4. Commit both changes, and push to web-animations-js
+4. Submit both changes to web-animations-next then follow the procedure to push from web-animations-next to web-animations-js.

 5. Draft a [new release](https://github.com/web-animations/web-animations-js/releases) at the
     commit pushed to web-animations-js in step #4.
 Copy the release notes from `History.md`